openeuler-mirror/docs/docs/en/docs/Installation/faqs.md

 Damaged OS files result in disk mounting failure, or overpressured I/O results in disk mounting timeout \(threshold: 90s\).

-An unexpected system power-off, and low I/O performance of disks may also cause the problem.
+An unexpected system power-off and low I/O performance of disks may also cause the problem.

-### Solution
+### Solutions

-1. Enter the password of the  **root**  account to log in to openEuler.
+1. Log in to openEuler as the  **root**  user.
 2. Check and restore files by using the file system check \(fsck\) tool, and restart openEuler.

     >![](./public_sys-resources/icon-note.gif) **NOTE:**